s-gehring/feedback-vertex-set/README.md

 possibly creating multiedges.
 Notice that for every such multiedge, we need at least one of its vertices.
 Since some multiedges may be overlapping, the last preprocessing step is to create a graph consisting only of the multiedges and detect all minimal vertex covers by a recursive procedure.
-These minimal vertex covers correspond to all the dierent multiedge branchings which need to be considered and all of them are tested for nding the best solution.
+These minimal vertex covers correspond to all the different multiedge branchings which need to be considered and all of them are tested for finding the best solution.
 Now, the main part of the algorithm is applied: the iterative compression algorithm which is presented in [3].
 Within this algorithm, the approximative solution is computed